-Dr. Kilgo has authored publications on diverse topics in plastic and reconstructive surgery.
+Dr. Kilgo has authored publications and given presentations on diverse topics in plastic and reconstructive surgery.
 He is actively involved in the Clinical Trials Division at Long Island Plastic Surgical Group, helping to improve procedures and make them safer.

 Dr. Kilgo specializes in cosmetic and reconstructive breast surgery, body contouring, and cancer reconstruction, among other procedures.